 - Students will not be granted an extension beyond the grace period specified in the rubric without an acceptable reason, such as an illness or serious family emergencies, in accordance with university policies on absences.

 Students are expected to provide professional and respectful feedback on the quality of instruction in this course by completing course evaluations online via GatorEvals.
 Guidance on how to give feedback in a professional and respectful manner is available at https://gatorevals.aa.ufl.edu/students/.
 Students will be notified when the evaluation period opens, and can complete evaluations through the email they receive from GatorEvals, in their Canvas course menu under GatorEvals, or via https://ufl.bluera.com/ufl/.
 Summaries of course evaluation results are available to students at https://gatorevals.aa.ufl.edu/public-results/.

 Counseling, Tutoring, and Other Services

 Students experiencing either health or personal problems that interfere with their general well-being are encouraged to seek assistance through the university’s health care and counseling centers.
-Resources are also available on campus for students who wish to explore their career options.
+Free tutoring and free career advising and support are also available to UF students.